Anqi-Xu/Responsible-Data-Journalism-amid-COVID-19/README.md

 ===
 2021/09/28 Update
 ---
-You can try the interactive plot in Colab Notebooks by clicking the button： https://drive.google.com/file/d/1n6GsXXbffj19VhVnuXb_sEI6oEkCZKW3/view?usp=sharing
+You can try the interactive plot in Colab Notebooks in this link： https://drive.google.com/file/d/1n6GsXXbffj19VhVnuXb_sEI6oEkCZKW3/view?usp=sharing

 2021/08/17 Update